CambridgeStateMachines/bitcoin_math/README.md

 There are four menus, some with sub-menus:

 **1. Master keys** This function takes 256 bits of random entropy (typed or pasted, in a specified base between 2 and 64) and generates the corresponding master private key, master chain code, and master public key (in compressed, uncompressed, and P2PKH formats).
 There is an option to generate "random" entropy.
-However, this option uses the standard C function `rand()` seeded using the current system time.
-As such, **IT IS HOPLESSLY INADEQUATE** as a source of cryptographically secure random entropy, and therefore must not be used to generate any Bitcoin addresses to which any coins will be sent!
+However, this option uses the function `rand_s()` from the Windows `stdlib`.
+As such, **I CANNOT RECOMMEND RELIANCE ON rand_s AS A SOURCE OF CRYPTOGRAPHHICALLY SECURE RANDOM ENTROPY AND, THEREFORE, THIS PROGRAM SHOULD NOT BE USED TO GENERATE ANY BITCOIN ADDRESSES TO WHICH ANY COINS WILL BE SENT!**

 **2. Child keys** These functions take a parent private key or public key and a corresponding parent chain code (typed or pasted, in hex only), together with a numerical index.
 Depending on the function chosen and the value range of the index, these functions output a normal or hardened child private key and corresponding child chain code, or a child public key.